1. Overview

 Summary of this section:

-A) Space is alive and dynamic, and is affected by our intentions and attention
+A) Space is alive and dynamic, and is affected by our intentions

-B) We can actually create spaces for new life to grow into - even when we don't even know what that new life might be!
+- even when we don't even know what that new life might be!

-C) Holding spaces open, in faith, is one way that we can participate in the process of creation.
+C) Holding spaces open, in faith, is one way that we can

-1. Safe loving attention facilitates creative unfolding
+A. Safe loving attention facilitates creative unfolding

-As we know well from focusing, whenever loving attention is offered to aspects of emerging life, something is quickened or facilitated.
+As we know well from Focusing, whenever loving attention is offered to aspects of emerging life, something is quickened or facilitated.
 Spacious loving attention feeds life-in-the-process-of-becoming, just as the sun nurtures a plant.

-(Focusing primarily attends to the physically felt qualities and aspects of emerging life; there are other practices that attend to more visual, auditory, or conceptual aspects of spaciousness.)
+of emerging life; there are other practices that attend to more visual,

-We are also aware that it is not loving attention alone, but loving attention in a 'held space' (safe/ protected space) that is important.
+We are also aware that it is not loving attention alone, but loving

 In addition, we cooperate with the space and with the seeds and sprouts - there is a sensitive co-operation with the plants and sun and air.